Japanese Studies Program @ York University

 E-mail account

-Every student must activate the York E-mail account as soon as possible in order to log in at MLC and for the Moodle sites.
+Every student must activate the York E-mail account as soon as possible.

 Web Sites